NATURES BLUEPRINT

 Organizations and social movements: Resilience and disturbance

-For social movements to remain resilient in the face of disturbance, they must be designed like ecological systems—embedding variety, redundancy, and decentralization at every scale.
-Variety ensures that movements are not reliant on a single strategy, leader, or approach; instead, they cultivate multiple pathways to change, adapting to different conditions and challenges.
+For social movements to remain resilient in the face of disturbance, they must be designed like ecological systems—embedding variation, redundancy, and decentralization at every scale.
+Variation ensures that movements are not reliant on a single strategy, leader, or approach; instead, they cultivate multiple pathways to change, adapting to different conditions and challenges.
 Redundancy means that if one tactic, structure, or individual is compromised, others can step in seamlessly, preventing collapse.
 Decentralization distributes power, decision-making, and action across the movement, ensuring that energy is not concentrated in a vulnerable center but instead flows dynamically through a self-sustaining network.

 civic ecosystem: pioneers and succession